antvis/G2/site/docs/manual/extra-topics/three-dimensional/draw-threed-chart.en.md

 - Create WebGL renderers and plugin.
 - Extend threedlib.
-- Set z-channel, scale and axes.
+- Set z-channel, scale and axis.
 - Set up the camera in the scene.
 - Add light source.
 - Add custom legend.